 “This was the best pizza I’ve ever had in my whole life!” → Positive

 “My pizza was burnt to a crisp!
 Never coming back!” → Negative

-If you are interested in simple applications of sentiment and keyword analysis go to this link and give it a try.
+If you are interested in simple applications of sentiment and keyword analysis visit Google's Natural Language API Demo and give it a try.